 When do the Blocks come out?

-Are you looking for the downloadable pattern?
+Are you looking for the downloadable patterns from Book #1?
 As from 19th February 2017, they are no longer available at this site.
-For your convenience, we have placed them all in one comprehensive book which will be available April 2017.
+For your convenience, we have placed them all in one comprehensive book

 - Go to our Block Page for all the latest details on Sewing along with us from our book!